markolanger/VanLevel/index.md

-## Welcome to VanLevel
+## Welcome to
+<span style="border-bottom:3px solid #00bb00;font-weight:bold;color:#696969;">VanLevel</span>

-You can use the [editor on GitHub](https://github.com/markolanger/VanLevel/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+// You can use the [editor on GitHub](https://github.com/markolanger/VanLevel/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 <span style="border-bottom:3px solid #00bb00;font-weight:bold;color:#696969;">VanLevel</span>